 Categories

 Real firewall admins I know fail to realize that even when they lack shell access to a firewall they can pretty issue any command they need if they use the one-time script option in SmartConsole.
 It just helps to follow along the lines of the examples above – limiting output, etc. Even clish config changes can be made!
 A common reason to be in this situation is to learn someone changed a password or cleaned up old accounts.

-As a bonus I show how to identify the name of the switch a firewall is connected to as well as the switch port.
+As a bonus I show how to identify the name of the switch a firewall is connected to as well as the switch port and management IP of that switch.
 The general-purpose command works on any OS.

+Categories